 This page provides to select the ingress bandwidth preamble.
-The Ingress Bandwidth Control Setting and Status screens in Figure 4-8-16 & Figure 4-8-17 appear.
+The Ingress Bandwidth Control Setting and Status screens in Figure 4-8-16 and Figure 4-8-17 appear.

 Ingress Bandwidth Control Settings

 Port State Rate(Kbps)

-Select Ports 🔹 ⊙Disable ○Enable (0-1000000, must a multiple of 16)
+Select Ports - 💿 Disable 🔘 Enable (0-1000000, must a multiple of 16)

-Apply
+Арріу

-Object Description • Port Select port number for this drop down list State Enable or disable the port rate policer.
+Object Description • Port Select port number from this drop-down list State State Enable or disable the port rate policer.
 The default value is "Disabled".
 Rate (Kbps) Configure the rate for the port policer.
 The default value is "unlimited".
-Valid values are in the range 0 to 1000000.
+Va values are in the range from 0 to 1000000.